ch33sybr3ad/Reading-Notes/ruby_under_a_microscope.md

   - **the send instruction: Ruby’s Most complex control structure**
     - The send instruction tells YARV to jump to another method and start executing it.
     - YARV calls send -> Method Lookup -> Method Dispatch -> YARV executes target method
-  - ** Eleven Types of Ruby:**
+  - **Eleven Types of Ruby:**
     During the method dispatch process, Ruby determines which type of method your code is trying to call.
+Most important are ISEQ, CFUNC, ATTRSET, and IVAR.
     - **ISEQ:** Most of the methods are referred to as *instruction sequence* methods.
 This is because Ruby compiles your code into a series of YARV bytecode instructions.
     - The other 10 methods consists of YARV's internal method types.
       - **CFUNC:** Using C code included directly inside the Ruby executable, these are the methods that Ruby implements rather than you.
 CFUNC stands for C function.